Data Ethics + Society

-Information technology—computational science, software engineering, artificial intelligence and so on—presents a large suite of interesting and difficult ethical, legal and social challenges.
-IDSC, in conjunction with UM’s Ethics Programs and Institute for Bioethics and Health Policy, has an opportunity not only to establish UM leadership in data science but also to demonstrate global leadership in identifying, addressing and resolving these challenges.
+Information technology—computational science, software engineering, artificial intelligence, and so on—presents a large suite of interesting and difficult ethical, legal, and social challenges.
+IDSC, in conjunction with UM’s Ethics Programs and Institute for Bioethics and Health Policy, has an opportunity to not only establish UM leadership in data science but also to demonstrate global leadership in identifying, addressing, and resolving these challenges.

 Collaborations have fledged across-the-curriculum contributions to teaching and learning, including innovations in incorporating data ethics into UM’s Responsible Conduct of Research training.
-These relationships have stimulated research and scholarship in topics ranging from appropriate uses and users of intelligent machines to privacy challenges raised by data collection and analysis, surveillance and secondary use.
-UM has contributed to several national and international efforts to develop guidance on and improve public understanding of AI/Machine Learning systems.
+These relationships have stimulated research and scholarship in topics ranging from appropriate uses and users of intelligent machines, to privacy challenges raised by data collection and analysis, surveillance, and secondary use.
+UM has contributed to several national and international efforts to develop guidance on, and improve public understanding of, AI/Machine Learning systems.

 Kenneth W. Goodman, PhD, FACMI, FACE